golaravel/laravel4.2docs/queues.md

 ### Deploying With Daemon Queue Workers

 The simplest way to deploy an application using daemon queue workers is to put the application in maintenance mode at the beginning of your deploymnet.
 This can be done using the `php artisan down` command.
-Once the application is in maintenance mode, Laravel will now accept any new jobs off of the queue, but will continue to process existing jobs.
-Once enough time has passed for all of your existing jobs to execute (usually no longer than 30-60 seconds), you may stop the worker and continue your deployment process.
+Once the application is in maintenance mode, Laravel will not accept any new jobs off of the queue, but will continue to process existing jobs.

-If you are using Supervisor or Laravel Forge, which utilizes Supervisor, you may typically stop a worker with a command like the following:

-	supervisorctl stop worker-1

-Once the queues have been drained and your fresh code has been deployed to your server, you should restart the daemon queue work.
-If you are using Supervisor, this can typically be done with a command like this:

-	supervisorctl start worker-1
+The easiest way to restart your workers is to include the following command in your deployment script:

+	php artisan queue:restart

+This command will instruct all queue workers to restart after they finish processing their current job.

+### Coding For Daemon Queue Workers

+Daemon queue workers do not restart the framework before processing each job.
+Therefore, you should be careful to free any heavy resources before your job finishes.
+For example, if you are doing image manipulation with the GD library, you should free the memory with `imagedestroy` when you are done.

+Similarly, your database connection may disconnect when being used by long-running daemon.
+You may use the `DB::reconnect` method to ensure you have a fresh connection.

 <a name="push-queues"></a>
 ## Push Queues